Simon Vaughan, Chief Commercial Officer, GlobalReach Technology

 In an enterprise scenario where this capability is built and managed in-house, the company has to dedicate resources to make changes or remedy problems as they arise.
 In a highly regulated industry, the risk of data privacy and GDPR is also handled by the IDP.

 OpenRoaming is long overdue.
-The announcement this week of predetermined standards and technical enablement builds on the excellent work of the Wireless Broadband Alliance and Wi-Fi Alliance is a huge step toward accelerating the growth of convergent roaming and a seamless user experience.
+The announcement this week of predetermined standards and technical enablement builds on the excellent work of the Wireless Broadband Alliance and Wi-Fi Alliance and is a huge step toward accelerating the growth of convergent roaming and a seamless user experience.